HzfFrank/Graph-Theory-Tool-Library/README.md

 **```BreadthFirstSearcher```** and **```DepthFirstSearcher```**

 - `void VisitAllVertices(const TGraph *graph, int start, const std::function<void(int)> &action)` means to traverse all traversable vertices from the starting vertex (`start`) in a width-first or depth-first manner, and Call the `action` operation on these vertices. `action` is called at most once per vertex.
-- `std::optional<int> FindFirstVertex(const TGraph *graph, int start, const std::function<bool(int)> &predicate)` means to traverse all possible vertices from the starting point (start) in a width-first or depth-first manner Traverse the points and find the number of the first point that satisfies the predicate `predicate`.
+- `std::optional<int> TryFindFirstVertex(const TGraph *graph, int start, const std::function<bool(int)> &predicate)` means to traverse all possible vertices from the starting point (start) in a width-first or depth-first manner Traverse the points and find the number of the first point that satisfies the predicate `predicate`.
 Since there may not be such a point, we use `std::optional<int>` as the return value type, which shows that it may be empty.
 If found, return the optional container containing the point number, otherwise, return an empty container.

+**```DijkstraShortestPaths```**

+- `DijkstraShortestPaths(const TGraph *graph, int source)`
+- `~DijkstraShortestPaths()`
+- `bool HasPathTo(int)`：Returns whether there is a path from the start vertex to the end vertex
+- `std::optional<TValue> TryGetDistanceTo(int)`：Returns the weight of the shortest path from the start point to the end point.
+If there is no path, it returns empty.
+The distance from the start point is defined as the default value `TValue()` of `TValue` type.
+- `std::optional<std::vector<int>> TryGetShortestPathTo(int)`：Returns the numbers of all vertices on a shortest path from the start vertex to the end vertex (including the start vertex and end vertex).
+If there are no vertices, it returns empty, and if there are multiple vertices, it returns a random one.